Table of Contents

 A common complaint about the knees is tightness and stiffness.
 Injury, mechanical difficulties, or physical pressures on your knees, such as extra weight, can all create tightness in your knee.
 In addition, a lack of strength or flexibility may be partly responsible for your knee feeling tight when bending.

-If you’ve had a knee injury or have a medical condition like gout, arthritis, or an infection, you’re more prone to have knee tightness.
-Physical therapy is a crucial part of the recovery process for any musculoskeletal injury or discomfort.
-At SPORT Orthopedics + Physical Therapy, our physical therapists and determine the best course to treat knee stiffness, which may include surgery or therapeutic exercises.
+At SPORT Orthopedics + Physical Therapy, our physical therapists can determine the best course to treat knee stiffness, which may include surgery or therapeutic exercises.
 A qualified sports medicine doctor in Dallas will ensure that you receive the treatment you need to get back in the game.

 Your body sends out pain signals to keep you from aggravating an injury.
 Pain, like any other persistent ailment, can create knee stiffness because it restricts movement.